networknext/proton/README.md

 # proton

-Proton is a linux kernel module based on libhydrogen that provides basic crypto functions for XDP programs
+Proton is a linux kernel module based on libhydrogen that provides crypto functions you can call from XDP programs